Welcome to Lainey Feingold’s “About” Page. Here you can find the following information:

 Speaking Engagements

-Please visit the Speaking Page on this website to learn about Lainey’s recent and upcoming presentations, testimonials about Lainey as a speaker, and her availability to speak about Structured Negotiation, digital accessibility, and disability rights.
+Please visit the Speaking Pages on this website to learn about Lainey’s recent and upcoming presentations, testimonials about Lainey as a speaker and trainer, and her availability to speak about Structured Negotiation, digital accessibility, and disability rights.

-On the Speaking Page you can also find recordings of completed presentations when available.
+On the Speaking Page Archives you can find recordings of completed presentations when available.

 Visit the Trainings Page to learn more about bringing Lainey to your organization or conference for a deep dive into digital accessibility law and policy or Structured Negotiation as a tool for collaborative problem solving.